Nomads of India: Historic development

-The performing Targalas are believed to be the descendants of the poet Asait Thakar of Unjha who lived in the 14th century.
+The performing Targalas are believed to be the descendants of the poet Asait Thakar of Unjha, who lived in the 14th century.
 As the legend goes, Asait was an Audichya Brahmin of Unjha in North Gujarat.
-His host Hemala Patel's daughter Ganga was kidnapped by a Rawal Ratan Singh, Sardar Jahan Roz.
+His host, Hemala Patel's daughter Ganga was kidnapped by a Rawal Ratan Singh, Sardar Jahan Roz.
 Hemala Patel urged Asait Thakar to use his artistic skills to help liberate his daughter from the Sardar.
-Asait told the Sardar, after pleasing him with his performance and songs that he should liberate the girl, who he claimed was his.
+Asait told the Sardar, after pleasing him with his performance and songs, that he should liberate the girl, who he claimed was his.

-Indian distinguished from other nomads in India in that they breed animals, and this distinguishes them from other groups that which make a living by combining with other itinerant professions such as blacksmithing by Gadia Lohar or selling salt by the Lambadi.
-These pastoral groups are concentrated in certain regions such as the semi-arid and arid Thar desert region and the neighbouring salt marshes of Kutch along the Indo-Pakistan border, the alpine and sub-alpine zones above 3200 metres in the Himalayas forming the states of Jammu and Kashmir, Himachal Pradesh and Uttarakhand.
+Indian are distinguished from other nomads in India in that they breed animals, and this distinguishes them from other groups that make a living by combining with other itinerant professions such as blacksmithing by Gadia Lohar or selling salt by the Lambadi.
+These pastoral groups are concentrated in certain regions such as the semi-arid and arid Thar desert region and the neighbouring salt marshes of Kutch along the Indo-Pakistan border, as well as the alpine and sub-alpine zones above 3200 metres in the Himalayas, forming the states of Jammu and Kashmir, Himachal Pradesh, and Uttarakhand.

 Types of livestock kept in mobile pastoral systems include buffaloes, sheep, goats, camels, cattle, donkeys, and yaks among others.
-Unlike in the Middle East, where pastoralist are organized in tribes occupying distinct areas, in India pastoralist are integrated in the caste system, representing endogamous social units specialising in animal husbandry.
+Unlike in the Middle East, where pastoralists are organized in tribes occupying distinct areas, in India pastoralist are integrated in the caste system, representing endogamous social units specialising in animal husbandry.

-In western India in the Kutch region, there is a group of pastoral nomads known as the Maldhari.
-The word Maldhari means in the local Kutchi language means an "owner of animal stock".
+In western India, in the Kutch region, there is a group of pastoral nomads known as the Maldhari.
+The word Maldhari means in the local Kutchi language means "owner of animal stock".

 Peripatetic nomads

 Throughout South Asia, there are groups of nomads who are peddlers, itinerant minstrels, dancers and dramatists.
-These peripatetic nomads do not constitute a monolithic groups, but includes numerous groups often refer to themselves as jatis or quoms.
+These peripatetic nomads do not constitute monolithic groups, but includes numerous groups, often refer to themselves as jatis or quoms.